All Episodes

 She's outpaced their low expectations at every turn.

-And while you know what I think?
+You know what I think?

-I'm trying to figure this this all out.
+I'm trying to figure this all out.

-I I can understand the left despising this woman.
+I can understand the left despising this woman.

-I mean would make perfect sense.
+I mean, it would make perfect sense.

 But this rising vitriol from the conservative intellectual bench is mystifying to me.

-But but the the well I don't get this comparison, Al Sharpton.
+But, well, I don't get this comparison, Al Sharpton.

-I don't know where that comes.
+I don't know where that comes from.

-That's Matt Labash at the Weekly Standard.
+That's Matt LaBash at the Weekly Standard.

-I I don't know where that comes from.
+I don't know where that comes from.

-What is Sharpton do?
+What does Sharpton do?

 Would somebody point out one similarity between Al Sharpton and Sarah Palin?